 Her writing (poetry, essays, novels and plays) is widely translated and taught, including her book-length poem, The Arab Apocalypse, and her long-form essay, Journey to Mount Tamalpais.
 Her anti-war novel, Sitt Marie Rose, won the France-Pays Arabes award.
 In 2014, Adnan received the Ordre de Chevalier des Arts et des Lettres, France's highest cultural honor.

-Adnan lived for many years between California and France with artist, writer, and translator Simone Fattal who also published many of Adnan's works through her Post-Apollo Press.
+Adnan lived for many years between California and France with artist, writer, and translator Simone Fattal, who also published many of Adnan's works through her Post-Apollo Press.

 Famous in many circles, this film aims to bring Adnan to wider attention.